moshfeu/vscode-diff-merge/README.md

 # Diff & Merge - Alpha version!
-Not ready for use yet.

-Show diffs and merge from left side to right side.
+Show diffs and allow to merge from left side to right side.

 ✋ **This extension is in very early stage of development.
 Use on your own risk**

 <img width="1381" alt="Diff View" src="https://user-images.githubusercontent.com/3723951/69850196-64d83f80-1287-11ea-9b1b-263c897e9344.png">

+👂**I would love to hear your feedback to improve this tool**

+Found a bug?
+Have an extra ordinary idea?
+Please create an [issue](https://github.com/moshfeu/vscode-diff-merge/issues/new)

+🧙‍♂️Notice that I (and seems that many others) couldn't find an easy way to implement such feature.
+Therefor, the user experience may not be perfect.
+The colors, fonts, icons, shortcuts and cetera may not be the same as vscode's.
+I'll do our best to match the experienc though.

 ## Features